Mirror Symmetry for log Calabi-Yau Surfaces II: Tropical 1-cycles and period integrals

 Let $e(Y \setminus D)$ be the topological Euler characteristic of $Y\setminus D$.
 Recall that the charge $Q(Y,D)$ of a Looijenga pair $(Y,D)$ is

 where $n$ is the number of irreducible components of $D$.
 Moreover, we have $Q(Y,D) = e (Y\setminus D) \geq 0$ with equality if and only if $(Y,D)$ is toric.

-\begin{lem} There exists an analytic open neighborhood $U\subset T_Y$ parametrizing smooth fibers such that for every $s\in U$, there is a collection of $(-1)$-curves on $\bar{\mathcal{X}}_{s}$ that has the same combinatorial type as the toric model.
+\begin{lem} There exists an analytic open neighborhood $U\subset T_Y$ parametrizing smooth fibers such that for every $s\in U$, there is a collection of $(-1)$-curves on $\bar{\mathcal{X}}_{s}$ that has the same combinatorial type as the toric model $p: (Y,D) \rightarrow (\bar{Y}, \bar{D})$.
 Consequently, the surface pairs of the family are deformation equivalent to $(Y,D)$. \end{lem} \begin{proof} We continue from Construction \ref{def:singular-2-cycles} and use the same notation as there.
+The deformation type of the family over $W$ follows from Lemma \ref{lem:(-1)-class}.
 For each $s\in W\cap T_Y$, let $Z_s = \bar{\mathcal{X}}_s$.
 By constructing an exceptional tropical curve for each focus-focus singularity, for each $s \in W \cap T_Y$, we obtain a collection of (-1)-curves on $(Z_s, \cD_s)$ with the same combinatorics as the exceptional collection of $p$.
 Let $(\bar{Z}_{s},\bar{\cD}_s)$ be the pair we get after blowing down the collection of (-1)-curves constructed from exceptional tropical 1-cycles.